Smokin Zo's BBQ

 When the Address Changes the Setup

 Around City of Center, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, nearby parking, or venue timing can all affect whether the cleanest setup is truck service, buffet service, or staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Buffet Service, OR staffed service.

 Outdoor anchors such as Arroda Lake or Cross Ranch State Park are useful because they change the setup conversation.
 The food may be the same, but weather, walking distance, and service placement can change the plan.